centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 which seqtk
 ```

-You should see something like: **/home4/courseNN/miniforge3/envs/test-env/bin/seqtk** which means seqtk is in the bin folder, of the test-env environemnt, in the envs (enviroments) folder of the miniforge3 folder in our home directory.
+You should see something like: **/home4/courseNN/miniforge3/envs/test-env/bin/seqtk** which means seqtk is in the bin folder, of the test-env environemnt, in the envs (environments) folder of the miniforge3 folder in our home directory.

 seqtk is a really useful program that can do a range of FASTQ/FASTA file manipulations, I use it alot for subsampling reads so lets try that.
 First we need to copy some example data, so lets do that: